lukaspili/Reactive-Billing/README.md

 Each call to the billing service will return a response object.
 The response will match the structure of the original `Bundle`, containing at least a response code.

-You can check the responses code in the documentation: [In App Billing reference](http://developer.android.com/google/play/billing/billing_reference.html)
+You can check the response codes in the documentation: [In App Billing reference](http://developer.android.com/google/play/billing/billing_reference.html)

 ### onNext / onError

-The subscriber will always receive `onNext` if the request to the billing service was executed successfully.
-It doesn't mean though that the operation was successful.
-You need to check the response code.
+The subscriber will always receive `onNext` if the request to the billing service is executed successfully.
+But it doesn't mean that the response of the request is a success.
+You need to check the returned response code.

-You can find all the responses code and their meaning in the documentation [In App Billing reference](http://developer.android.com/google/play/billing/billing_reference.html#billing-codes)
+You can find all the response codes and their meaning in the documentation [In App Billing reference](http://developer.android.com/google/play/billing/billing_reference.html#billing-codes)

 The subscriber can also receive `onError` if an exception is thrown during the connection to the AIDL billing service (`RemoteException`).
 Reactive Billing is not doing any logic to catch the exception and the latter will be propagated to the subscriber.

 ### Threading

-Depending on which call and on the current play store cache, the billing service can trigger a synchronous network request.
-It is then recommended to implement the asynchronous reactive model.
+Depending on which call and on the current Play Store cache, the billing service can trigger a synchronous network request.
+It is then recommended to implement the asynchronous reactive model when interacting with the service.

 ```java
 ReactiveBilling.getInstance(getContext())